agowa/openstack-k8s/README.md

 1. Create openstack resources
     1. Check the variables within `00-create-k8s-nodes.tf` and if necessary overwrite them within a `terraform.tfvars` file.
     1. Run `terraform apply` to provision your infrastrukture.

-## How to deploy using VS Code

-1. Install all recommended extensions
-1. Open the quick run dialog.
-1. Click on "Run terraform init"
-1. Click on "Run terraform apply"